dipscope/EntityStore.TS/README.md

 There is currently `InMemory` entity provider [available](https://github.com/dipscope/InMemoryEntityProvider.TS).
 It will perfectly fit for development state to avoid using real backend until you really need one.
 Also it's a good choice if you want to try things out and see how entity store is actually works.

-We are currently working on `JsonApi` entity provider.
-It will cover [JSON:API](https://jsonapi.org) specification and allow you to use `EntityStore` with any backend which follows shared conventions.
-We are going to update this section when it will become available so stay tune.
+Another provider you can use is `JsonApi` [entity provider](https://github.com/dipscope/JsonApiEntityProvider.TS).
+It covers [JSON:API](https://jsonapi.org) specification and allows you to use `EntityStore` with any backend which follows shared conventions.

-Also we are looking for contributors to help us cover more providers.
+We are going to update this section when there will be more providers.
+Besides we are looking for contributors to help us with this topic.
 If you find our project interesting don't hesitate to contact us.

 ## Implementing entity provider